This easy lemon curd recipe uses eggs to thicken it. The end result is a luscious, thick and smooth curd.

 My ideal lemon curd is tart and not too sweet.
 It needs to scream lemon.
 I also like mine thick.
 Thick enough to spread lavishly over whatever I am jazzing up.
 Toast, pancakes, waffles, cakes, pie...

 It's wonderful over ice cream or swirled in yoghurt too.

-The ingredients are simple, there are only 4!
+The ingredients are simple in this homemade lemon curd recipe, there are only 4!
 Eggs, lemons, sugar and salted butter.
 If you don't have salted butter, adding in a pinch of salt will bring you to a grand total of 5 ingredients.

 I use the 3 egg yolks and 1 whole egg.
 The remaining egg whites can be saved to be used another time, for a pavlova or something.
-Egg whites freeze very well (unlike egg yolk!)
+Egg whites freeze very well.

 Because the eggs are thickener in the curd, it's important to control the temperature when cooking them.
 It's not hard to do, the curd is just cooked over a double boiler so that eggs don't accidentally scramble.

 I make my own double boiler by placing the glass bowl of ingredients over top of a saucepan filled with simmering water.